nyxzimus1986/FolderPulse/README.md

 **Find and manage empty folders with ease!**

-FolderPulse is a powerful Python application designed specifically for detecting and managing empty folders in your file system.
+VoidPulse is a powerful Python application designed specifically for detecting and managing empty folders in your file system.
 Keep your storage organized and reclaim wasted space with an intuitive GUI interface.

 ## 🚀 Features